 I didn’t expect the solo hike down a muddy trail to one of the hidden beaches of Kauai to be such an adventure.
 Located in picturesque Princeville on the north shore of the island, the infamous Queen’s Bath doesn’t resemble a typical sandy beach with lush tropical greenery in the background.

 Although the biggest surfs usually happen in winter, from October through May, the unpredictable high waves can arrive at any season and any time of the day.
 It’s not recommended and often highly discouraged to visit the Queen’s Bath without checking the surf report beforehand.
-And it’s definitely advised to stay away from the edge when visiting the Queen’s Bath.
+And it’s definitely advised to stay away from the edge when visiting the lava beach at any time.

 Is Queen’s Bath Worth a Visit?